 Strategies for Building Trust: Overcoming Challenges with Senior Stakeholders

 Change is easy to design on paper.
-The real challenge comes when you face resistance from senior stakeholders—people with power, experience, and perspective who aren't quick to buy into new processes.
+The real challenge arises when you encounter resistance from senior stakeholders—individuals with power, experience, and perspective who may be slow to embrace new processes.

-I've faced these many times in my 25+ years leading banks and financial institutions across India and Africa.
-Whether it was digitizing workflows, reorganizing a branch network, or introducing new risk frameworks, the first reaction was often the same: skepticism.
+In my 25+ years leading banks and financial institutions across India and Africa, I have faced this challenge many times.
+Whether it was digitizing workflows, reorganizing a branch network, or introducing new risk frameworks, the initial reaction was often skepticism.

 Here’s what I've learned about earning trust in those moments.

-At one stage in Africa, when I proposed introducing Agent Banking, the initial response from senior managers was resistance.
-Their fear wasn’t about the idea itself—it was about losing control and risking compliance breaches.
+At one stage in Africa, I proposed introducing Agent Banking.
+The initial response from senior managers was one of resistance.
+Their fear wasn’t about the idea itself; it was about losing control and risking compliance breaches.
 I realized I had to listen first.
 By inviting them to share their worries in detail, I uncovered valuable insights that shaped how we built stronger controls later.

-When we rolled out the Chap Chap Bid Bond in Uganda, I relied heavily on evidence, including case studies from peer banks, pilot runs, and testimonials from SME clients.
-The hard data showed a massive revenue lift; silencing doubts faster than any presentation could.
+When we rolled out the Chap Chap Bid Bond in Uganda, I relied heavily on evidence.
+This included case studies from peer banks, pilot runs, and testimonials from SME clients.
+The hard data showed a massive revenue lift, silencing doubts faster than any presentation could.

 Nothing builds credibility faster than doing what you said you would.
-Even small things—weekly updates, transparent progress notes, admitting delays—show stakeholders that you’re dependable.
+Even small actions—weekly updates, transparent progress notes, and admitting delays—show stakeholders that you’re dependable.
 In one case, this reliability turned skeptics into vocal advocates who championed the change in front of the board.

 No process change survives intact.
-Feedback from senior leaders is often blunt, but it’s usually valuable.
-I’ve learned that flexibility isn’t weakness—it signals maturity.
+Feedback from senior leaders can be blunt, but it’s usually valuable.
+I’ve learned that flexibility isn’t a weakness; it signals maturity.
 When we merged cultures in cross-border banking teams, adapting our KPIs based on stakeholder concerns about “speed vs. quality” made all the difference.

-Resistance isn’t a wall.
-It’s feedback in disguise.
-Senior stakeholders push back not because they want you to fail, but because they need to be reassured that change won’t erode trust, performance, or culture.
+Resistance isn’t a wall; it’s feedback in disguise.
+Senior stakeholders push back not because they want you to fail, but because they need reassurance that change won’t erode trust, performance, or culture.

 The leaders who earn trust are the ones who: